-- Disappointing results from our exploration efforts; - Decline in demand for Common Shares; - Downward revisions in securities analysts' estimates or changes in general market conditions; - Technological innovations by competitors or in competing technologies; - Investor perception of our industry or our prospects; and - General economic trends.
+- Disappointing results from our exploration and/or, if warranted, project development efforts; - Decline in demand for Common Shares; - Downward revisions in securities analysts' estimates or changes in general market conditions; - Technological innovations by competitors or in competing technologies; - Investor perception of our industry or our prospects; and - General economic trends.

-In the past fiscal year, the trading price of our stock on the TSX has ranged from a low of C\$0.52 to a high of C\$0.72.
+In the past fiscal year, the trading price of our stock on the TSX has ranged from a low of C\$0.69 to a high of C\$2.08.
 In addition, stock markets in general have experienced extreme price and volume fluctuations, and the market prices of securities have been highly volatile.
 These fluctuations are often unrelated to operating performance and may adversely affect the market price of the Common Shares.
 As a result, you may be unable to sell any Common Shares you acquire at a desired price.